 The Beginning: When Everything Changed

+It started a few months (May) before I traveled to South Korea (September 2013).
 I was with a guy for the first time.
-And even though something inside me felt uncomfortable, I couldn’t say the words “I don’t want this” or “can we stop.”
-I froze.
-I stayed quiet.
+And even though something inside me felt uncomfortable, I couldn’t say the words “I don’t want this” or “can we stop?”
 I let it continue.
-At the time, I didn’t fully process what had happened.
-I told myself it was nothing.
-Maybe I was overthinking.
-That it was just part of growing up, part of life.
+But my mind had already begun to interpret it in a different way.

 From the outside, it could have been misunderstood.
 Someone might think I was looking with desire.
 But internally, it was the opposite.